Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns: Query Processing

-Using Definition~\ref{def:stardecomposition}, a BGP query can be partitioned into a set of star patterns where each corresponds to a specific variable on subject position.
+Using Definition~\ref{def:stardecomposition}, a BGP query can be partitioned into a set of star patterns where each star pattern corresponds to a specific value on subject position.
 All triple patterns are then part of a specific star pattern with a shared subject.
-This definition ensures that the query is decomposed into non-overlapping star patterns.
-However, for some queries, e.g., queries shaped as a chain, this definition can result in many star patterns with only a single triple pattern.
-Query processing is identical to brTPF in this case, since it requires evaluating one triple pattern at a time.
+SPF uses a greedy decomposition algorithm that iterates over the triple patterns in the BGP and has linear complexity.
+This algorithm always finds the largest possible star patterns and ensures that the query is decomposed into non-overlapping star patterns.
+SPF thus decomposes singular triple patterns (i.e., triple patterns with unique subjects) into star patterns consisting of just one triple pattern; processing such a singular star pattern is in line with processing the triple pattern individually.

-An example of using Definition~\ref{def:stardecomposition} to partition the BGP query $Q$ (Listing~\ref{lst:q1}) can be seen in Figure~\ref{fig:decomp}.
-The star decomposition of $Q$ results in one star pattern per variable on subject position.
+An example of using Definition~\ref{def:stardecomposition} to partition a BGP query $Q$ (Listing~\ref{lst:q1}) is illustrated in Figure~\ref{fig:decomp}.
+The star decomposition of $Q$ results in one star pattern per variable on subject position that includes all triple patterns with the corresponding subject value (i.e., the largest possible star patterns).
 In this example, variables \texttt{?p1} and \texttt{?p2} are both positioned as the subject of at least one triple pattern, and so the resulting star patterns are rooted in these variables.
-Figures~\ref{fig:decomp2} and~\ref{fig:decomp3} show the output star patterns $S_1$ and $S_2$, respectively.
-When processing a BGP query $Q$, the SPF client performs the following steps:
+Figures~\ref{fig:decomp2} and~\ref{fig:decomp3} show the output star patterns $S_\mathtt{?p1}$ and $S_\mathtt{?p2}$, respectively.

-\begin{enumerate} \item Obtain the star decomposition (Definition~\ref{def:stardecomposition}) of $Q$, i.e., \{$S_1,\dots,S_n$\}. \item Determine the join order of $S_1,\dots,S_n$.
-More selective star patterns (star patterns with lower cardinality) are evaluated first.
-To determine the join order of $S_1,\dots,S_n$, we send an SPF request for each $S_i$ to retrieve its first page of results.
-The first page of a star pattern fragment contains the estimated cardinality of it (as described in Definition~\ref{def:spf}), and we use the estimated cardinality to determine the order. \item Send requests to the SPF server for each $S_1,\dots,S_n$ with the solution mappings obtained from the already processed star patterns. \end{enumerate}
+Let $dom(\mu)$ be a function that returns the \textit{domain} of $\mu$ (i.e., the set of variables that are bound in $\mu$) and $vars(S)$ be a function that returns the set of all variables in a star pattern $S$.

+Given a control $c$ obtained from an arbitrary fragment on the SPF server and a BGP $B$, the general approach to processing a BGP is shown in Algorithm~\ref{algo:general}.
+This algorithm, while similar to the general approach for TPF (Listing 3 in~\cite{DBLP:journals/ws/VerborghSHHVMHC16}), has several key differences to account for due to the nature of star patterns compared to triple patterns as well as coupling bindings with the star patterns sent to the server.
+The approach outlined in Algorithm~\ref{algo:general} is an illustration of how to adapt the general approach outlined by TPF to process queries over SPF recursively with a divide-and-conquer strategy.
+The \texttt{maxMpR} value (Definition~\ref{def:spf}) is therefore ignored in this algorithm.
+A concrete approach using iterators is shown later in this section.